 CEZ v.
 The Republic of Albania, UNCITRAL 2013.
 The company “CEZ” managed to take 95 million euros behind mediation offered by ECS.
 This was at a time when the data show that the company had caused damage of 700 million euros mismanagement and abuse.

 Anglo-Adriatic Group Limited v.
 Republic of Albania.
-The Anglo Adriatic Investment Fund SA (AAIF) was the first foreign-managed investment fund in Albania.
+The Anglo Adriatic Investment Fund SA (AAIF) was Albania’s first foreign-managed investment fund.
 AAIF was bankrupt due to the market value of the vouchers dropped during the collapse of the Albanian economy from 25.6% of their nominal value in January 1996 to 1.7% in October 1998.
-The Secretary-General ICSID registers a request for the institution of arbitration proceedings on February 17, 2017.
+The Secretary-General ICSID registered a request for the institution of arbitration proceedings on February 17, 2017.
 Status of Proceeding: Pending (Tribunal not yet constituted).

-Making a summary of all above, it can be said that many have resulted in a positive outcome for Albania seeing the court ruling in favour of goverment, or concluded with a settlement agreement among parties or the proceeding discontinued at the request of the claimants.
+Making a summary of all above, it can be said that many have resulted in a positive outcome for Albania seeing the court ruling in favour of government, or concluded with a settlement agreement among parties or the proceeding discontinued at the claimants’ request.

-Today, the total installed capacity is estimated roughly at 2400 MW, where the installed capacity of private generation hydropower plants reached above the 1058 MW.
+Today, the total installed capacity is estimated above 2400 MW, where private generation hydropower plants’ installed capacity reached above the 1058 MW.
 Then, in the following, we will concentrate on the hydropower sector as the most relevant ones based on their numbers and the cases opened in continue.

 In 2013, with the come in the power of the socialist party, the Albanian government has announced the intention to cancel contracts for the construction of over 30 HPP awarded mostly in the transition period.